- A large percentage of your energy — about 90% — is produced by your mitochondria.

 Calcium is also crucial for turning ammonia — a toxic byproduct of amino acid metabolism — into urea so it can be excreted through your kidneys.
 If you can’t neutralize such toxins, they will damage your mitochondria.

-Viruses can also interfere with the ability of your cells to control free radical damage.
+Pathogens can also interfere with the ability of your cells to control free radical damage.
 Ironically, producing ATP creates unstable, damaging molecules called free radicals.
 Under normal conditions, your cells have a variety of mechanisms to keep this in check.

-But, some viruses trigger increased free radical production.
+But, some trigger increased free radical production.
 Your mitochondria can no longer keep them under control.
 This increases the permeability of your mitochondrial membranes and may cause them to burst open.

-Viruses can even change where mitochondria are located within your cells.
+Pathogens can even change where mitochondria are located within your cells.
 They can: (8)